I. The Pennsylvania State University

 Academic and Research Units

 The University Park campus, located in Centre County, is the administrative center of the University.
 It is the primary site for graduate study and enrolls about half of all Penn State undergraduates.
-Of the University's approximately 5,300 full-time faculty, about 3,000 are located at this campus, and the total work force numbers approximately 16,000.
 The University Park campus also houses most of the University's major research facilities, both those within colleges and those contained in intercollege research units.
 Based on an index developed by the Association of Research Libraries, the University Libraries, with their central administration at the University Park campus, rank among the top ten research libraries in the United States and Canada.
 The campus also is the home of the Palmer Museum of Art and the Center for the Performing Arts.

 Thirteen academic units confer degrees at the University Park campus: the Colleges of Agricultural Sciences, Arts and Architecture, Smeal College of Business, Communications, Earth and Mineral Sciences, Education, Engineering, Health and Human Development, Information Sciences and Technology, the Liberal Arts, Nursing, Eberly College of Science, and the Graduate School.
 Faculty at all Penn State campuses are members of these academic units.

-Penn State Erie, The Behrend College, is a residential college offering more than thirty bachelor’s degrees and two master’s degrees.
-The college’s 4,700 students can also complete the first two years of most other baccalaureate degree programs offered by the University.
-Students at Penn State Behrend benefit from the resources and opportunities provided by a major research institution while enjoying the advantages of learning in a smaller setting.
-The college is comprised of four schools:
+Penn State Erie, The Behrend College, is a residential college offering 35 bachelor’s degrees, four master’s degrees, and four associate degrees.
+Students can also complete the first two years of most other baccalaureate degree programs offered by the University.

-Penn State Harrisburg, located in Middletown, is an undergraduate college and graduate school.
-The campus enrolls more than 4,200 students and offers 2 associate, 32 baccalaureate, 24 master's, and 3 doctoral degrees as well as certificate programs.
+Penn State Harrisburg, located in Middletown, is an undergraduate college and graduate school, offering associate, baccalaureate, master's, and doctoral degrees.
 Penn State Harrisburg also offers the first two years of study leading to more than 160 Penn State undergraduate majors available throughout the Commonwealth.
-Its proximity to the state capital provides rich opportunities for internships, networking, cultural, and other out-of-class experiences.

 The University College comprises fourteen campuses located across the Commonwealth of Pennsylvania: Beaver, Brandywine, DuBois, Fayette, Greater Allegheny, Hazleton, Lehigh Valley, Mont Alto, New Kensington, Schuylkill, Shenango, Wilkes-Barre, Worthington Scranton, and York.